Knights of the Round Table: Segwarides

-Segwarides (Seguarades, Seguradés, Seguradez, etc.) is a son of the Saracen king Esclabor who becomes a liegeman of King Mark.
+Segwarides (Securades, Seguarides, Segurades [le Brun], Seguradés, Seguradez, Ségurades, Séguradés) is a son of the Saracen king Esclabor who becomes a liegeman of King Mark.
 His other brothers include the fellow Round Table knights Palamedes and Safir.
-It is possible there have been originally two characters of this name, but the stories in which they appear fail to differentiate between them.
+In the Prophecies de Merlin, Segurades le Brun (the Brown) is the king of Babylon, distinctively portayed as an excellent knight and Christ figure in the style of Galahad.